eBay/tsv-utils/README.md

 The rest of this section contains descriptions of each tool.
 Click on the links below to jump directly to one of the tools.
 Full documentation is available in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter lines using numeric, string and regular expression comparisons against individual fields.
+* [tsv-select](#tsv-select) - Keep a subset of columns (fields).
+Like `cut`, but with field reordering.
+* [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using either the full line or individual fields as a key.
+* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
 * [tsv-sample](#tsv-sample) - Sample input lines or randomize their order.
 A number of sampling methods are available.
-* [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
+* [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
 * [tsv-pretty](#tsv-pretty) - Print TSV data aligned for easier reading on the command-line.
-* [tsv-select](#tsv-select) - Keep a subset of columns (fields).
-Like `cut`, but with field reordering.
-* [tsv-join](#tsv-join) - Join lines from multiple files using fields as a key.
-* [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using fields as a key.
 * [csv2tsv](#csv2tsv) - Convert CSV files to TSV.
 * [tsv-append](#tsv-append) - Concatenate TSV files.
 Header-aware; supports source file tracking.
 * [number-lines](#number-lines) - Number the input lines.